How To Start Prepping For When The SHTF

 -Judith Rodin, President of the Rockefeller Foundation From a speech given to The National League of Cities

-Read that again if you still think the champions of the preparedness movement are the type who wear a sandwich board that reads, “The End Is Nigh,” and shout on street corners.
+Read that again if you still think the champions of the preparedness movement are the type who wears a sandwich board that reads, “The End Is Nigh,” and shout on street corners.

 Perhaps you are reading this for the opposite reason, you feel incapable of prepping and overwhelmed by just how bad things can really get.
 If so, you’re in the right place.